Top 110+ DevOps Interview Questions and Answers for 2025

 Ensures business applications and services function as expectedMakes software development and the release process faster and more robust

-Delivers every change to a production-like environment through rigorous automated testingThere is no explicit approval from a developer and requires a developed culture of monitoring
+Delivers every change to a production-like environment through rigorous automated testingThere is no explicit approval from a developer, and it requires a developed culture of monitoring

 8. What is the role of configuration management in DevOps?